What is the philosophy of Hun Camp at The Hun School of Princeton?

 During the themed week, campers will participate in themed art projects, games, activities, special food, and celebrations.
 Some of the favorite days will continue such as Water Sports Day, Hun Olympics Day, Camper-Created Games Day(s), and the annual Talent Show.
 Campers choose their own activities and participate with their group.
 Popular activities are archery, kickball, tennis baseball, pillow polo, art, crafts, board games, flag football, soccer, nature walk, fishing, prison dodge, and dodgeball.
-New games and activities are planned for 2018.
+New games and activities are planned every summer.

 Do you have special instructional activities?